 You can also use your mobile endpoint management system for remediation

 of security breaches by interacting with an endpoint that has been

 compromised.
 This protects both corporate data as well as personal

 end user data.
-For example, if an end user loses an endpoint, you can
+For example, if an end user loses an endpoint, you

-or even wipe the endpoint (either completely or selectively).
+system or even wipe the endpoint (either completely or selectively).

 In addition to the account provisioning and remote device management